sagemath/sage-archive-2023-02-01/src/mac-app/sage-README-macOS.txt

          http://www.sagemath.org

 **
-  These binaries are only for the OS X version that is indicated by the package .dmg name.
+  These binaries are only for the macOS version that is indicated by the package .dmg name.
-  They generally will not work on any other OS X version (unless explicitly stated otherwise).
+  They generally will not work on any other macOS version (unless explicitly stated otherwise).
 **

 There are two ways in which Sage can be distributed.
-One is as a "regular" OS X application named something like Sage-VERSION.
+One is as a "regular" macOS application named something like Sage-VERSION.
 If you see such an application, skip to the section about Sage.app.
 If instead you see a folder called "sage", proceed as follows.